 - Assistance to your office by working directly with academic institutions to manage student placement, scheduling, and credentialing

 We are currently seeking individuals who are interested in becoming preceptors.
-If you are interested in training the next generation of health professionals, please contact our Preceptor Coordinator.
+If you are interested in training the next generation of health professionals, please complete our Preceptor Information Survey and email to the Preceptor Coordinator.

 The Georgia Statewide AHEC Network worked to create and pass legislation that creates tax deductions of up to $10,000 for uncompensated community-based faculty physicians who provide training to medical, physician assistant, and nurse practitioner students.